-An explosion of neuroscience and brain imaging research is showing that all drugs of abuse activate the brain's mesolimbic dopamine system, the neural network that regulates our ability to feel pleasure and be motivated for "more".
-When we have a great experience - a glance from a pretty girl, lovemaking in the woods, a plate of fresh sushi, hitting 777 on a \$5 machine, catching a lunker pike, watching a sunset, hearing a great guitar riff etc. - our brain experiences a surge in the level of the neurotransmitter dopamine.
+An explosion of neuroscience and brain imaging research tells us that drugs of abuse activate the brain's mesolimbic dopamine reward system, the neural network that regulates our ability to feel pleasure and be motivated for "more".
+When we have a great experience - a glance from a pretty girl, a lovemaking romp in the woods, a plate of fresh sushi, hitting 777 on a \$5 machine, catching a lunker pike, watching a sunset, hearing a great guitar riff etc. - our brain experiences a surge in the level of the neurotransmitter dopamine.
 We feel positively charged, warm, 'in the zone' and happy.
-After a while, the dopamine gets flushed out of our system and returns to a baseline level.
+After a while, the dopamine gets flushed out of our system and returns to it's baseline level.
 We go about our lives, looking forward to the next pleasurable experience.
-The experience gets logged into the brains limbic system, which in addition to being the center of pleasure and emotion, holds our memory and motivation circuits.
-We now look forward to a repeat performance.
-These cravings have their beginnings outside conscious awareness.
+But the experience has been logged onto our brains limbic system, which in addition to being the center of pleasure and emotion, holds our memory and motivation circuitry.
+We now begin to look forward to repeat performances.
+This desire has it's beginnings outside of conscious awareness.
 Recent brain imaging research shows that drug and sexual cues as brief as 33 milliseconds can activate the dopamine circuitry, even if a person is not conscious of the cues.
 Maybe that's why they hide artistically shaped sexual images in advertisements for whiskey and such.

-Historically, this might have been waiting hours for some movement in the brush that signaled 'food', or the sound of a particular bird that circled a tree with a beehive full of honey.
-Our pattern recognition system on the Pleistocene would have had a grab-bag of various environmental stimuli that could 'excite' our brains towards action that historically had correlated with resources (usually food).
-The whole system evolved from the biological imperative of survival.
-Food meant survival, sex meant survival (of genes or suites of genes), and having second helpings of both literally meant survival of the species.
-The brain's reward pathway thus records both the actual experience of pleasure as well as ensures that the behaviors that led to it are remembered and repeated (irrespective of whether they are 'good' for the individual - they 'feel good', which is the mechanism our brain has left us as a heritage of natural selection).
+Historically, this entire system evolved from the biological imperative of survival.
+Food meant survival, sex meant survival (of genes or suites of genes), and additional stockpiles of both provided success relative to others, both within and between species.
+There was a discrete payoff from waiting hours for some movement in the brush that signaled 'food', or the sound of a particular bird that circled a tree with a beehive full of honey,etc. Our pattern recognition system on the Pleistocene would have been a grab-bag of various environmental stimuli that 'excited' our brains towards action that correlated with resources (typically food).
+In sum, the brain's reward pathway records both the actual experience of pleasure as well as ensures that the behaviors that led to it are remembered and repeated.
+Irrespective of whether they are 'good' for the organism in the current context-they 'feel' good, which is the mechanism our brain has left us as a heritage of natural selection.